Deepakscripts/askmebotV1/README.md

     3. Now, send your questions about the document (e.g., "What is the main conclusion of this report?").
 The bot will answer based on the PDF's content.

 * **Web Search:**
-    1. Use the `/web` command followed by your query.
-    2.  **Example:** `/web what is the latest news about NASA's Artemis mission?`
-    3. The bot will perform a live search and give you a summarized answer based on the search results.
+   The bot will perform a live search and give you a summarized answer based on the search results because LLM (gpt-4.1-nano) don't have current information.

 ---